rapporto/docs/source-lk-v1/api/eng/rest_eng/eng_rest_push.rst

              }

-    .. tab:: text with header
+    .. tab:: text and header

-        Description of the `title`_ parameter
+        Description of the `title`_ parameter.

         .. code-block:: json
            :linenos: